Shop security systems

-The total direct cost of retail crime was £700m in the period between 1 April 2016 and 31 March 2017.
+The direct costs of retail crime included £700m in losses from customer theft in the period between 1 April 2017 and 31 March 2018.
 This is according to the annual Retail Crime Survey published by the British Retail Consortium (BRC).

 You can go straight to the section you want to learn about the most by clicking on the links above.
 Or, read the article from start to finish for a more detailed look into shop security systems.

 Alternatively, if you’re ready to compare quotes for business security now, fill in the form at the top of the page.

 A retail security system is a way of protecting your goods, your team members and your shop.
 It’s used to catch intruders and thieves, as well as to deter them from entering or stealing in the first place.

 Retail security systems can be scaled depending on the size of the business.
 For example, the security requirements of one small shop with one entry point and cash desk, in comparison to that of a department store with multiple entrances, levels and pay points, are likely to be considerably different.

 There have been more than a million incidents of theft in the past year, according to the Association of Convenience Stores (ACS) 2019 Crime Report.

 If you use a professional security company, they may also offer a monitoring service, meaning they survey your alarms and cameras and can alert you, as well as the relevant authorities (e.g. emergency services) if a break-in should occur.